-The CMA foresees the following disclosure triggers for listed joint stock companies: 5%; 10%; 15%; 20%; 25%; 33%; 50%; and 75%.
-If the stake or voting rights exceed or fall below any of these thresholds, a shareholder must notify the issuer, the SEC, and the Commission for Protection of Competition within four trading days.
+The CMA foresees the following disclosure triggers for listed joint-stock companies: 5%; 10%; 15%; 20%; 25%; 33%; 50%; and 75%.
+If the stake or voting rights exceed or fall below any of these thresholds, a shareholder must notify the issuer, the SEC and the Commission for the Protection of Competition within four trading days.
+(Once the issuer has learned of such stakebuilding, the issuer must disclose such information to the investment public.)
 Failure to comply with this formality results in a suspension of voting rights.